CIO elects first woman president; first African-American for No. 2 job - Up News Info

 WASHINGTON — The AFL-CIO, the largest U.S. labor organization, on Friday elected Liz Shuler, a longtime trade unionist, to serve as the federation’s first woman president, succeeding Richard Trumka, who died unexpectedly earlier this month.

-The AFL-CIO’s executive council also elected Fred Redmond, international vice president of the United Steelworkers (USW) union as secretary-treasurer, making him the first African- American to hold the organization’s No. 2 office.
+The AFL-CIO’s executive council also elected Fred Redmond, a United Steelworkers (USW) union official as secretary-treasurer, making him the first African-American to hold the organization’s No. 2 office.

+Trumka, who died of a heart attack at 72 during a camping trip, had led the trade federation of 56 unions representing 12.5 million workers since 2009.

 Article content

-Trumka, who died of a heart attack at 72 during a camping trip with his grandsons, had led the trade federation of 56 unions representing 12.5 million workers since 2009.
+President Joe Biden called Shuler to offer his congratulations and vowed to partner with the coalition to create union jobs and increase wages, according to a White House official.

-Shuler, who grew up in a union household, underscored her determination to continue Trumka’s push to expand the power of organized labor and reduce the income gap between rich and poor.
+Shuler, who grew up in a union household, said she was determined to continue Trumka’s push to expand the power of organized labor, reduce the income gap between rich and poor while increasing union membership, which has slid for decades in the country.

-“”This is a moment for us to lead societal transformations — to leverage our power to bring women and people of color from the margins to the center — at work, in our unions and in our economy, and to be the center of gravity for incubating new ideas that will unleash unprecedented union growth,” she said in a statement.
+“This is a moment for us to lead societal transformations – to leverage our power to bring women and people of color from the margins to the center – at work, in our unions and in our economy,” she said in a statement.

-Redmond said he would work with Shuler to expand union membership across the country.
-“This is the right team at the right time to help bring about the economic and social justice America is hungry for,” he said.

-Shuler, 51, worked as an organizer at Local 125 of the Electrical Workers (IBEW) union at Portland General Electric, working with a coalition of labor, community and environmental activists to challenge energy giant Enron Corp when it tried to muscle electricity deregulation through the Oregon Legislature.
+Shuler, 51, worked as an organizer at Local 125 of the Electrical Workers (IBEW) union at Portland General Electric, working with a coalition of activists to challenge energy giant Enron Corp when it tried to muscle electricity deregulation through the Oregon Legislature.

 In 2009, she was elected as Trumka’s top deputy, the first woman elected to the position of secretary-treasurer, and the youngest woman ever on the federation’s executive council.

-The terms of the AFL-CIO’s executive officers run through June 2022, when delegates to the AFL-CIO Convention in Philadelphia will elect leaders for new four-year terms.
-(Reporting by Andrea Shalal; Editing by Dan Grebler)
+The AFL-CIO’s executive officers’ terms run through June 2022, when delegates to a convention in Philadelphia will elect leaders for new four-year terms.
+(Reporting by Andrea Shalal; Additional reporting by Trevor Hunnicutt; Editing by Dan Grebler and Jane Wardell)